Marvel expands with Dr. Strange, female Captain Marvel films

 Hemsworth and Tom Hiddleston, who plays popular supervillain Loki, will return in "Thor: Ragnarok" in July 2017, and Feige said the film will set a new timeline of events that will be followed in future Marvel films, which are often interconnected.

-"Avengers: Infinity War," the third installment of the ensemble superhero franchise, will be split into two parts, with part one released in May 2018 and part two in May 2019.
+"Avengers: Infinity War," the third instalment of the ensemble superhero franchise, will be split into two parts, with part one released in May 2018 and part two in May 2019.

 With Disney Animation releasing its first Marvel-inspired movie "Big Hero 6" next week and "Ant-Man" and "Avengers: Age of Ultron" scheduled for next year, Marvel is pushing ahead with new characters and franchises.